amxv/terminal-mcp/README.md

 # terminal-mcp

-A minimal, zero-dependency terminal-based MCP client that makes it easy to call tools from MCP servers (both remote HTTP and local stdio) using terminal commands.
+## A minimal, zero-dependency terminal MCP client built for coding agents.

+---
-This project was created to add MCP support for coding agents that do not currently support MCP, such as OpenAI's Codex Cloud SWE Agent.
+This project was created to provide coding agents access to local and remote MCP servers, such as OpenAI's Codex Cloud SWE Agent.

 ## Features

 - 🚀 **Zero Dependencies**: Standalone executable that doesn't require Node.js, Python, or any other runtime to be installed
 - 🌐 **Cross-Platform**: Works on Linux (x64 & ARM64) and macOS (Intel & Apple Silicon)
-- 📡 **Streaming Support**: Handles both JSON and Server-Sent Events responses
 - ⚡ **Fast Startup**: Launches in under 100ms
-- 🔧 **Configuration-Based**: Support for `mcp.json` configuration files with tool aliases (see [servers.json](./terminal-mcp/servers.json) for an example)
+- 🔧 **Configuration-Based**: Support for common `mcp.json` configuration files (such as Cursor's mcp.json).
 - 🔐 **Authentication**: Support for custom headers and environment variables
-- 🛠️ **Tool Discovery**: Automatic aggregation of tools from multiple MCP servers (see [tools.json](./terminal-mcp/tools.json) for an example)
 - 🎯 **Direct Communication**: Connect to any MCP server without configuration
+- 📦 **Agent-Safe Binary**: Zero risk of config changes or bypassing security controls because your agent literally gets a different binary that allows listing and calling pre-configured tools.

 ---

-## Quick Start
+## Quick Start for Devs

-### Step 1: Run the auto-install script
+### Step 1: Install the Full Developer Version

+Run the auto-install script to install the developer version of `tmcp` for your OS (Mac/Linux) with full control:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/zueai/terminal-mcp/main/install.sh | bash
 ```

+**Note:** This installs the complete developer version that includes `init`, `direct`, and configuration management commands.

+Your agent will use a different install script to install the agent-safe binary that only allows safe operations.
+See [AI Agent Setup](#ai-agent-setup) below.

 For detailed manual installation instructions, see: [Manual Installation Guide](docs/MANUAL_INSTALLATION.md)